Hearing Instrument Dispenser

 HID Exam Retake | $600.00 | $600.00 |

-*If you are in, or have completed an audiology master's or doctoral degree training program, and applying for the exam or a retest of any portion(s) of the exam, you will pay the audiologist fee.
+*If you are currently enrolled in or have completed an audiology master's or doctoral degree training program and applying for the exam or a retest of any portion(s) of the exam, you will pay the audiologist fee.

 Candidates are required to receive a passing score in each of four major content areas in order to pass the exam.
 The content areas are: